Chitvel

-Chitvel is a small town in Annamayya district of the Indian state of Andhra Pradesh.
-It is located in Chitvel mandal of Rajampet in the Rayalaseema Region.
+Chitvel is a village in Tirupati district of the Indian state of Andhra Pradesh.
+It is located in Chitvel mandal of Tirupati in the Rayalaseema Region.
 Chitvel has India's longest electrified railway tunnel between Chitvel and Rapur, 6.6 km long.
-This line connects Obulavaripalli-Krishnapatnam port and opened by vice president M. Venkaiah Naidu on Aug 21, 2019.This is the main railway line in this area.
+This line connects Obulavaripalli-Krishnapatnam port and was opened by vice president M. Venkaiah Naidu on Aug 21, 2019.This is the main railway line in this area.